-- Records Request, Report Request, or Digital Media Request Form (PDF): Use this application to request a check on someone's record, to request a copy of a report, or digital media.
+- Report Request, Records Check, & Digital Media Request Form (PDF) Use this application to request a check on someone's record, to request a copy of a report, or digital media.

 Please read the instructions, fill out the application completely, and submit the correct fee with the completed application for your request.
 You can also obtain a paper application form for any request named above at the Police Department front desk Monday through Thursday, except for holidays, between the hours of 8:00 am and 5:00 pm and Friday from 8:00 am - Noon.
 We only release the requested information to the Requester stated on the forms.

 Most requests require a day or two to research after administrative approval.
 Some reports may be withheld until investigation is complete and most juvenile records are not releasable.
 If you need records from another state, county, or local agency, you will need to contact that agency, as we may only release our own local records.
 State-wide criminal arrest records and driving records are available from the Colorado Crime Information Center and the Colorado Department of Revenue.
 If you are the defendant in a pending case, you or your attorney can obtain case reports through the District Attorney's Office located at 522 Lincoln Avenue or call their office at (970) 879-1146.

 Victims of a criminal offense may receive one free copy of a report in which they are listed as the victim.
 This does not include video / audio tapes or photos.
 You can request a copy of your arrest record from the Colorado Bureau of Investigation.

 To better serve citizens and insurance carriers in need of a traffic collision report, SSP have teamed with LexisNexis and implemented an online dissemination program to provide collision reports securely, online to involved parties, insurance companies, and other authorized parties.

 Save time - there's no need to spend the time or money on gas to request a report at the Records Division.
 Click on the icon below to obtain your report.